imconfly/imconfly-go/README.md

 Status
 ======

-Most mostly works, but tools and docs needed.
+Mostly works, but tools and docs needed.

 Configuration
 =============